ryantd42/NY-Legislative-Git/2023/A1191B-2023/bill.md

   January 13, 2023
   ___________

- Introduced  by  M. of A. EPSTEIN, LEVENBERG, GIBBS, REYES, SIMON -- read once and referred to the Committee on  Environmental  Conservation  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by M. of A. EPSTEIN, LEVENBERG, GIBBS, REYES, SIMON, COLTON, OTIS -- read once and  referred  to  the  Committee  on  Environmental Conservation  -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee -- reported and  referred to the Committee on Rules -- Rules Committee discharged, bill amended, ordered reprinted as amended and recommitted to the Committee on Rules

  AN  ACT  to  amend  the  environmental  conservation law, in relation to requiring the department of  environmental  conservation,  in  coordi- nation with the New York state energy research and development author- ity, to submit an annual agency climate expenditure report

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 The environmental conservation law is amended by  adding  a new section 75-0121 to read as follows:
  § 75-0121.
 AGENCY CLIMATE EXPENDITURE REPORTING.
   1. DEFINITIONS.
 FOR THE PURPOSES OF THIS SECTION, THE FOLLOWING TERMS SHALL HAVE THE FOLLOWING MEANINGS:
   (A) "AGENCY" MEANS ANY DEPARTMENT, BOARD,  BUREAU,  COMMISSION,  DIVI- SION, OFFICE, OR COMMITTEE OF THE STATE, OR STATE AUTHORITY.
   (B)  "STATE AUTHORITY" SHALL MEAN A PUBLIC AUTHORITY OR PUBLIC BENEFIT CORPORATION CREATED BY OR EXISTING UNDER THE PUBLIC AUTHORITIES LAW,  OR ANY  OTHER LAW OF THE STATE OF NEW YORK, WITH ONE OR MORE OF ITS MEMBERS APPOINTED BY THE GOVERNOR OR WHO SERVE AS MEMBERS BY VIRTUE OF HOLDING A CIVIL OFFICE OF THE STATE, OTHER THAN  AN  INTERSTATE  OR  INTERNATIONAL AUTHORITY  OR PUBLIC BENEFIT CORPORATION, INCLUDING SUBSIDIARIES OF SUCH PUBLIC AUTHORITY OR PUBLIC BENEFIT CORPORATION.
   (C) "STATE CLIMATE GOALS" MEANS THE  GOALS  AND  REQUIREMENTS  AS  SET FORTH IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN.
   2. ANNUAL AGENCY CLIMATE EXPENDITURE REPORT.
-THE DEPARTMENT, IN COOR- DINATION WITH THE NEW YORK STATE ENERGY RESEARCH AND DEVELOPMENT AUTHOR- ITY SHALL SUBMIT TO THE TEMPORARY PRESIDENT OF THE SENATE AND THE SPEAK- ER OF THE ASSEMBLY, AS EARLY AS PRACTICABLE, BUT NO LATER  THAN  JANUARY THIRTIETH  OF  EACH  YEAR,  AN ANNUAL AGENCY CLIMATE EXPENDITURE REPORT.
+THE DEPARTMENT, IN COOR- DINATION WITH THE NEW YORK STATE ENERGY RESEARCH AND DEVELOPMENT AUTHOR- ITY  SHALL  SUBMIT TO THE TEMPORARY PRESIDENT OF THE SENATE, THE SPEAKER

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00524-05-3
+  LBD00524-06-3
- A. 1191--A  2
+ A. 1191--B  2

+ OF THE ASSEMBLY, THE MINORITY LEADER OF THE  SENATE,  AND  THE  MINORITY LEADER OF THE ASSEMBLY, AS EARLY AS PRACTICABLE, BUT NO LATER THAN JANU- ARY THIRTIETH OF EACH YEAR, AN ANNUAL AGENCY CLIMATE EXPENDITURE REPORT.
  SUCH REPORT SHALL CONTAIN A COMPREHENSIVE ESTIMATE AND SUMMARY OF SPEND- ING,  TO  ACHIEVE THE STATE CLIMATE GOALS FOR EACH INDIVIDUAL AGENCY AND FOR THE STATE AS A WHOLE, BROKEN DOWN FOR EACH INDIVIDUAL  CLIMATE  GOAL
  INCLUDING:
   (A) AMOUNTS OF FUNDS SPENT IN THE PRIOR FISCAL YEAR;
   (B) FUNDS NEEDED FOR THE UPCOMING FISCAL YEAR; AND